 The library bounced back after the flood and proceeded to grow and offer new services.
 In 2003, the first non-PCL outdoor book drop was established outside the Engineering library on Dean Keaton street.
 The official opening of the book drop was on April 1st and as such coincided with Alec's 101st birthday.
 An Alec impersonator attended the ribbon-cutting ceremony before leading students to his annual cake-filled birthday celebration in the ECJ lobby.

-In 2003, new comfortable chairs were added to the lobby of the library, along with new shelves that are used to house collections of new books and an "Engineering Light" section.
-The Engineering Light bookshelves contain general interest Engineering books such as, "The World's Worst Warships", "Loving the Machine: The Art and Science of Japanese Robots", or "Jim Marshall: The father of loud" (a biography of the man behind the famously loud Marshall amps).
+In 2003, new comfortable chairs were added to the lobby of the library, along with new shelves used to house collections of new books and an "Engineering Light" section.
+The Engineering Light bookshelves contained general interest Engineering books such as, "The World's Worst Warships", "Loving the Machine: The Art and Science of Japanese Robots", and "Jim Marshall: The father of loud" (a biography of the man behind the famously loud Marshall amps).

-In 2004, the library began lending digital cameras , a service that has proved to be quite popular.
-The next year, a signboard highlighting Engineering Library attractions was placed in the outdoor plaza between ECJ and RLM.
-One of the new attractions publicized was the coffee and cookies offered every night of finals; this service has become an Engineering Library tradition and is still offered at the end of every semester.
-In 2006, new carpeting was installed in the lobby and study areas, new flooring placed in the mezzanine, and strips of conveniently located power outlets were added so students could use laptops to study in the library (the library has had WIFI access since 2001).
+In 2004, the library began lending digital cameras , a service that proved to be quite popular.
+The next year, a signboard highlighting Engineering Library attractions was placed in the outdoor plaza between ECJ and RLM (a neighboring building).
+One of the attractions publicized was the coffee and cookies offered every night of finals; this service became an Engineering Library tradition and was offered at the end of every semester for several years.
+In 2006, new carpeting was installed in the lobby and study areas, new flooring placed in the mezzanine, and strips of conveniently located power outlets were added so students could use laptops to study in the library (the library gained WIFI access in 2001).
 In 2007 a laptop connection, screen, and ceiling-mounted projector were installed in the Electronic Instruction Center to aid library instruction.